Tesla Service History by VIN

 If you keep records of Tesla’s service history, you may receive this additional value as a seller when selling the vehicle.
 Here’s why:

-Detailed service history shows that the previous owners cared about the vehicle’s performance and safety.
+- Detailed service history shows that the previous owners cared about the vehicle’s performance and safety.

-It increases the buyer’s trust because the vehicle is well-maintained.
+- It increases the buyer’s trust because the vehicle is well-maintained.

-Helps sellers negotiate for a better price based on the documentation.
+- Helps sellers negotiate for a better price based on the documentation.

-Good vs. Bad Service History
+Good vs. Bad Tesla Service History

 The table below highlights the main differences between a good and a bad service history.

-Good Service History
+Good Tesla Service History

-Bad Service History
+Bad Tesla Service History

-Missing or incomplete service records
+Missing or incomplete digital records

 Finding Replacement Parts for a Perfect Tesla Repair